mcdemarco/the-new-kitchen-cookbook/soup/ipTomatoChicken.md

 You can add some soup-sized pasta, but be sure to add broth to compensate.

 You can reduce broth in favor of more tomatoes.

+Feel free to saute (on low) the onions and garlic in the oil while assembling other ingredients.